nealrobbins/liferay-docs/discover/commerce/articles/06-payment methods/00-payment-methods-intro.markdown

     **Image**: Hit *Browse* to upload or select an image to display along with the name and description.

+    **Priority:** Set a priority to determine the order in which payment methods will be displayed on a page.
+Lower numbers come first.

     **Message**: Text entered here will be displayed after the customer chooses the money order option.
 This text could give instructions on where to send the money order, or provide information on when the product will ship, or